-Shio Koji: 4 Basic Ways to Use the Salted Rice Malt Seasoning
+Shio Koji: 4 Basic Ways to Use Japanese Salted Rice Malt

-A salted rice malt seasoning called “Shio Koji (塩麹)” became a topic of conversation several years ago here in Japan, and since then many Japanese has used it as a common seasoning.
-It seems that some overseas people also like the Japanese seasoning.
+A salted rice malt seasoning called “Shio Koji (塩麹)” became a topic of conversation several years ago here in Japan, and since then many Japanese have commonly used it in daily life.

-In recent years, Shio Koji is easy to obtain using online shopping sites, such as Amazon.com, even if you don’t live in Japan.
-Hence today, for beginners that have never used the Japanese seasoning before, I will introduce 4 basic ways to use the salted rice malt.
+In recent years, Shio Koji is easy to get using online shopping sites even if you don’t live in Japan.
+Hence today, for beginners that have never tried the Japanese seasoning before, let me introduce 4 basic ways to use the salted rice malt.

-It is difficult to make tasty pickles unless you know the right mixing ratio of seasonings, but just with Shio Koji you can make pickles very well and very easily, as I wrote about it before.
+It is difficult to make tasty Japanese pickles unless you know the right mixing ratio of seasonings, but just with Shio Koji you can make authentic pickles quickly and very well like this.
 Here is the quick recipe.

-Cut vegetables such as cucumber, daikon radish, and carrot, into bite-sized pieces, and combine those with the salted rice malt in a plastic zipper bag, then force air out of the bag and close it.
-Let it sit for one day in the refrigerator and you can enjoy the pickles with plenty of umami.
+Cut vegetables, such as cucumber, daikon radish or carrot, into bite size pieces, and combine with the salted rice malt in a plastic zipper bag, and then force air out of the bag and close it.
+Let it sit for one day in the refrigerator and it will become umami rich pickles.

-The basic method: Marinate fish or meat with Shio Koji in a plastic zipper bag and let it sit for one day in the refrigerator, then grill it and enjoy.
+The basic method is that you marinate fish or meat in a plastic zipper bag of Shio Koji and let it sit for one day in the refrigerator.
+After that, grill it and enjoy.

-Based on this popular dressing recipe, the recommended mixing ratio of seasonings is Shio Koji (2) : Vinegar (2) : Mirin (1) : Sesame Oil (1) : Ground Sesame Seeds (2).
-Combine Shio Koji, vinegar, mirin, and ground sesame seeds together well first, then add sesame oil and mix it up again.
+Based on this popular recipe on cookpad.com, the recommended mixing ratio of Shio Koji to vinegar to mirin to sesame oil to ground sesame seeds for dressing is 2:2:1:1:2.
+Mix Shio Koji, vinegar, mirin, and ground sesame seeds together well first, and then add in sesame oil and stir well again.

-Shio Koji is often used as a secret ingredient in Japan.
-For example, a popular steak restaurant in Tokyo is using the salted rice malt as a secret seasoning for the hamburger mixture.
-As a secret ingredient, Shio Koji works well with curry, omelets, fried foods, and so on.
+Shio Koji is favored by professional Japanese chefs.
+As an example, a popular steak restaurant in Tokyo is using the salted rice malt as a secret seasoning in the hamburger mixture.
+As a secret ingredient, Shio Koji also works well with curry, omelets, and fried foods.